guimilan/Semantic-Image-Segmentation/README.md

 ## 3. Progress report

 Work started with the survey of existing semantic segmentation models.
-The FCN-based architectures were deemed the most reasonable for the proposed deadline.
-These models have been developed on top of several different architecture, notably AlexNet and VGG
+The FCN-based architectures were deemed the most reasonable for the proposed deadline, due

+FCN-based models have been developed on top of several different architectures, notably AlexNet and VGG.
 The layers of a FCN-Alexnet have been implemented on PyTorch, as shown below.

 Additionally, an Alexnet has been successfully loaded, its layers frozen and fine tuned for classification on a smaller dataset with good performance.
 The code to replace the FCN-Alexnet's default layers with the ones loaded from the pretrained Alexnet is already functional.

 The current step is to load the data from MS Coco's encoded format and present it to the network in a way that makes pixelwise prediction possible.